Most upholstery fabrics are wet cleanable but not all, so it is important to carry out a survey to decide how to proceed:

 - by spray cleaning with a spirit based cleaning solution on hypersensitive fabrics.
 Drying takes about twenty-four hours.

-Heavy Soiling – this method is for wet cleanable fabrics only that are in poor condition and very heavily soiled.
+This method is for wet cleanable fabrics only that are in good condition, again with no visible wear but very heavily soiled.

 Here’s what our customers have to say about our work………